jadounrahul/kartsnms/doc/Installation/Installation-CentOS-6-Apache-Nginx.md

 # Create cronjob

-The polling method used by LibreNMS is `poller-wrapper.py`, which was placed in the public domain by its author.
-By default, the LibreNMS cronjob runs `poller-wrapper.py` with 16 threads.
-The current LibreNMS recommendation is to use 4 threads per core.
+The polling method used by KartsNMS is `poller-wrapper.py`, which was placed in the public domain by its author.
+By default, the KartsNMS cronjob runs `poller-wrapper.py` with 16 threads.
+The current KartsNMS recommendation is to use 4 threads per core.
 The default if no thread count is `16 threads`.

-If the thread count needs to be changed, you can do so by editing the cron file (`/etc/cron.d/librenms`).
+If the thread count needs to be changed, you can do so by editing the cron file (`/etc/cron.d/kartsnms`).
  Just add a number after `poller-wrapper.py`, as in the below example:

 ```
-/opt/librenms/poller-wrapper.py 12 >> /dev/null 2>&1
+/opt/kartsnms/poller-wrapper.py 12 >> /dev/null 2>&1
 ```

 Create the cronjob

 ```
-cp dist/librenms.cron /etc/cron.d/librenms
+cp dist/kartsnms.cron /etc/cron.d/kartsnms
 ```

 > NOTE: Keep in mind  that cron, by default, only uses a very limited